RIT-Election-Security/SAVVI-terraform/README.md

 7. `sudo su savi` since google cloud ssh doesn't do that
 8. `ssh-keyscan -H 192.168.0.11 192.168.0.12 192.168.0.13 192.168.0.14 >> ~/.ssh/known_hosts`
 8. run ansible: `ansible-playbook -i inventory.yaml playbook.yaml -vvv`.
-if anything fails after initial SSH connections work, try running it again
+If anything in Ansible fails after initial SSH connections work, try running it again.
+Sometimes, downloading packages or container images may take longer than the default timeouts.

 examples of certain files are found in `examples/`